 3. Rent a bicycle and explore rural Terrain

-To get more inside local culture, I normally try to explore rural parts in comparison to modern town.
+To get more inside local culture, I normally try to explore rural parts in comparison to modern towns.
 A rental wheel on your own is the best way for sightseeing.
 Multiple options are available in Lumbini for sightseeing around major monasteries area.
-You can use rickshaws for sightseeing other than cab.
-Give a try for bicycle and burn fat instead of fuel.
+You can use rickshaws for sightseeing other than a cab.
+Give it a try for a bicycle and burn fat instead of fuel.
 However, during summer it’s not recommended.
-The temperature can be more than 40 degree Celsius during day time.
+The temperature can be more than 40 degrees Celsius during the daytime.

 Look around you in Lumbini, everyone is on a bicycle.
 Why?
 Because the roads are flat and easy to ride, the weather is generously warm and traffic is minimal.
 Head for the country, look for quiet roads, there are many.
-As you ride you will pass by local huts, happy children yelling Namaste, mustard field with yellow flowers, rice paddies and occasional surprises.
-It is farmland and friendly people, goats, buffalos and oxen.
-You will see ancient agriculture method still working!
+As you ride you will pass by local huts, happy children yelling Namaste, a mustard field with yellow flowers, rice paddies, and occasional surprises.
+It is farmland and friendly people, goats, buffalos, and oxen.
+You will see ancient agricultural methods still working!
 It’s a study of the past set in the present.
-You can rent a bicycle everywhere either on hourly or daily basis for next to nothing.
+You can rent a bicycle everywhere either on an hourly or daily basis for next to nothing.
 It’s cheap and provides pleasure, so go for it.

-Everyone on 21st century is busy with their day to day life and likes to relax at least for a while during weekends.
-People normally practice meditation on many forms.
-Normally, I used to practice Tai Chi and listen Tibetan Incarnation for meditation.
-Since I was running out of time, I couldn’t give a try for meditation while I was in Lumbini.
-However you can spot some of those meditation centers inside premises of Lumbini, go give it a try for next to nothing.
+Everyone in the 21st century is busy with their day-to-day life and likes to relax at least for a while during weekends.
+People normally practice meditation in many forms.
+Normally, I used to practice Tai Chi and listen to Tibetan Incarnation for meditation.
+Since I was running out of time, I couldn’t give it a try for meditation while I was in Lumbini.
+However, you can spot some of those meditation centers inside the premises of Lumbini, go give it a try for next to nothing.

 Meditation is a major component of Buddhism.
-Yes, you might have practised meditation class in your own country, with either a little success or a lot of failures.
+Yes, you might have practiced meditation classes in your own country, with either a little success or a lot of failures.
 Then we give up.
 But when you are in Lumbini, the birthplace of Lord Buddha, this is the best place to try meditation.
-To assist you, there are several meditation centres run by Buddhist Monks.
-You can room and board there, become a part of that community and immerse yourself.
+To assist you, there are several meditation centers run by Buddhist Monks.
+You can room and board there, become a part of that community, and immerse yourself.

 5. Explore Maya Devi temple and meditate under the bodhi tree, who knows you may find enlightenment

-I’m pretty sure it will be a jaw dropping moment for everyone like me after entering inside Maya Devi Temple.
-The inside of Modern looking temple is all about centuries old mark stone of Gautam Buddha’s Birthplace.
-Because of rule I couldn’t take picture inside the temple, however you can see picture taken by me from south of temple with pond where Maya Devi (Mother of Gautam Buddha) took bath after giving a birth to Lord Buddha.
+I’m pretty sure it will be a jaw-dropping moment for everyone like me after entering inside Maya Devi Temple.
+The inside of Modern modern-looking temple is all about the centuries-old markstone of Gautam Buddha’s Birthplace.
+Because of the rule, I couldn’t take pictures inside the temple, however, you can see a picture taken by me from the south of the temple with a pond where Maya Devi (Mother of Gautam Buddha) took a bath after giving birth to Lord Buddha.